nathanielburman/horror-evil-witch-of-wonderland/README.md

 This portal cats special attack rips through the two more eboys standing gaurd infront of the witch and the witch takes a massive hit.

+220rcp1final.png Real Cats & Portals ipfs://QmcjdXy9vYWNzVkWefxhSz7iPwoGB3HxQ5f6rxpNncXqNG/6.png

+PURRR Eyes

+PREY Mouse

+SPIRIT Dark

+Eyes of the Astral Seer 75ap sp1: Lore: The \"Eyes of the Astral Seer\" are said to see beyond the physical realm.
+These cats are known as seers and mystics, with eyes that can perceive hidden truths and alternate dimensions.
+They are revered for their wisdom and insight.\nAbility: \"Eyes of the Astral Seer\" allows the cat to gaze into the future and predict the movements of their foes.
+It enhances their accuracy and evasion, granting them an advantage in combat.

+Sun Portal Master +Player: Solarius the Radiant Sovereign\nLore: Solarius is the Sun Portal Master, capable of harnessing the power of the sun.
+Their most potent ability, \"Solar Flare Ascension,\" bathes the battlefield in blinding light, strengthening their allies and reducing their enemies to cinders.
+It is said that during this moment, Solarius becomes an embodiment of the sun itself, incinerating all in their path.

+Drakon the Abyssal Sovereign\nDrakon is an ancient cat with scales like obsidian.
+They command the darkest depths of the ocean, guarding the Abyssal Portal to unknown realms.

 # ACT 3
 ##